JimmyZolezzi/sample_spring-boot-camel-mongo-jdk8/README.md

 * Download and install Oracle JDK-8
 * Download and install Ansible

+### Configuration
+The `prototype-app` default configuration files (application.properties, logback.xml) are located under `src/main/resources`.
+This configuration is always active per default.
+It may be overridden by defining the `SPRING_CONFIG_LOCATION` environment property.

+The integration test suite hosts an own application.properties file that overrides some properties (database URI) in order to run the integration tests against the test environment.

 ### Global project tasks
 Run the following commands/tasks to get a starting point for the project (ensure `gradlew` is executable).
 * `gradlew tasks` - Show a list of all available tasks